 “The One with the Pillars Out Front”

 In 1978 as the bank celebrated 50 years in business, the new Iowa State Bank building was built at the corner of Call & Thorington Streets.
 The 2-story colonial brick building is adorned with white pillars on the building’s south side.
-The current bank president is Tom Larson who was elected in March 2001.
-In addition, Larson serves as Chairman and CEO.
+Tom Van Overbeke was named President in March 2014 while Tom Larson continues to serve as Chairman and CEO.
 Larson served as President from March 2001 until March 18, 2014.
-He was preceded by Paul H. Johnson who served as president from 1976 thru March 2001.
-Al Agena served the bank as president from 1959 to 1976.
+He was preceded by Paul H. Johnson who served as President from 1976 thru March 2001.
+Al Agena served the bank as President from 1959 to 1976.

 Adds Ruthven Office

 On November 1, 2001, consumers in Ruthven, Iowa, joined the Iowa State Bank of Algona as the bank assumed the operations of the Ruthven State Bank as a result of the merger of the two banks.

 Adds Offices in Corwith & Wesley

 The Iowa State Bank of Algona announces the addition of two new banking offices in Corwith and Wesley, Iowa, after the purchase of the former Corwith State Bank.
 The purchase was made by Mid-Iowa Bancshares Co. of Algona, the holding company for the Iowa State Bank.
 Customers of the former Corwith State Bank will enjoy a host of new banking features while working with the same familiar staff in both offices.

 Note: The source of information for this historical feature was compiled by Elisabeth Johnson in the “The History of Iowa State Bank,” 1988.
 Ms. Johnson is the daughter of former Chairman and CEO Paul H. Johnson.